eyolfson/research-2016-ecoop-artifact/README.md

 ### LLVM

-Similar to before, LLVM compiles `llvm-tblgen` and executes it as part of its build process.
+Similar to Ninja, LLVM compiles `llvm-tblgen` and executes it as part of its build process.
 Therefore after running the build script the results should be accessible with:

     cd ~/experiments
     python group.py llvm-build

+### Tesseract

+Similar to Fish, we run the executable.
+You may need to also include `LD_LIBRARY_PATH` like so:

+    CSAN_OPTIONS=log_path=tesseract.log LD_LIBRARY_PATH=pkg/tesseract/usr/lib pkg/tesseract/usr/bin/tesseract

+### Ninja

+In this case, as part of the build process, the tests are run.
+Therefore the `ninja-build.log.XXXXX` shows what violations occur as part of the test suite.
+If you open this file and observe it, the first non-standard library portion of the stack trace should be in `src/disk_interface_test.cc:226:3` matching the results of the paper.
+There should be 4 unique source locations, starting in the standard library, for all violations.
+To find these unique source locations, like for all other experiments, use the group script:

+    cd ~/experiments
+    python group.py ninja-build

+This will group the raw results into unique locations and also give the dynamic violation count.

 ### Wayland / Weston